jefesaurus/Iterative-Parallel-Mergesort/README.md

 ============================
 Build it with:
-gcc iterative_mergesort.c -lpthread -lm -msse -msse2 -msse3 -O3
+gcc iterative_mergesort.c -lpthread -lm -lrt -msse -msse2 -msse3 -O3

 Run it with:
 ./a.out